MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

 You created:
 * A new Azure web app - to host your source code.
-* A new Azure Active Directory app - to authenticate your users.
+* A new Microsoft Entra app - to authenticate your users.

 You used VSCode to:
 * Run the Express.js app locally.